>>

 mysql -P 9307 -h0

-We know this node is not in our cluster yet so it doesn't have our test table yet:
+This node is not in our cluster yet, so it doesn't have the test table:

 SELECT * FROM testrt;